bgbrink/ddPCRvis/README.md

 ## Installation
 An online version of the app is available under ....

 If you want to use it locally, you can simply clone this repository and run the app using RStudio.
-Please note, that the [dropClust](https://github.com/bgbrink/dropClust) package needs to be installed on your machine or the [submodule](https://github.com/blog/2104-working-with-submodules) needs to be cloned as well.
+Please note, that the [dropClust](https://github.com/bgbrink/dropClust) package needs to be installed on your machine or the [submodule](https://github.com/blog/2104-working-with-submodules) in this repo needs to be cloned as well.

 ## Usage
 Since you found your way here, I think it's safe assume you are familiar with websites and how to navigate them. dropVis works exactly the same.
 On top, you have the navigation bar: